-Defamation is a crime and can carry great consequences for the offender.
-When a person posits false and injurious statements against another, causing them to harm in terms of their finances, reputation, opportunities, or physical and mental health, it can be classified as defamation.
+Defamation can carry great consequences for the offender.
+When a person posits false and injurious statements against another and it causes damage it one's finances, reputation, and/or mental health, it can be classified as defamation.
 Under the blanket term of defamation, you have to show that one of two types of defamation has been levied against you — slander or libel.
-Slander is any speech or gesture that causes another person harm, and libel is a harmful statement that has been written or published in some format.

 Although defamation seems open-and-shut, it is not as simple as it seems to prove defamation.
 Depending on the circumstances of the defamatory statements, you may not have grounds to sue in your case.